 Artificial intelligence, or AI, refers to the ability of computers or robots controlled by computers to perform tasks typically carried out by sentient beings.
 This includes the capacity for logic, interpretation of meaning, drawing broad conclusions, and learning from experience.
 The concept of building a 'thinking machine' dates back to ancient Greece, but significant advances in AI began in the 1940s with the introduction of digital computers.
 AI has experienced several key milestones throughout its history.
-These include the creation of the Turing Test, which measures a machine's capacity for intelligence' by John McCarthy; and the development of the early neural network model known as the Mark 1 Perceptron, created by Frank Rosenblatt.
+These include the creation of the Turing Test, which measures a machine's capacity for intelligent behavior; the coining of the term 'artificial intelligence' by John McCarthy; and the development of the early neural network model known as the Mark 1 Perceptron, created by Frank Rosenblatt.